Self and not-self in the Pāli Canon

 It goes without saying that Buddhist ethics is far more comprehensive and refined than that and is only briefly outlined here.
 Its firm basis is the doctrine of karma.
 ‘Karma’ means that acting and experiencing are inextricably linked to each other, as they are mutually interdependent.
 Unethical behaviour will necessarily entail painful experience, while virtuous conduct will, by default, result in pleasant experience.
 In Buddhism, ‘selfish’ behaviour is therefore regarded as unskilful, as ‘inviting trouble’ – by the same rationale, ‘altruistic’ behaviour is viewed as skilful and ‘auspicious’.
 Man’s love and empathy for his equals and in fact for all living beings originates in his insight into the true nature of things.
 In Buddhism, ethical behaviour is the natural outcome of deepest wisdom: namely that I will never be able to achieve ‘my’ happiness in conflict with or at the expense of my fellow beings.
 And the core of that wisdom is the realisation of ‘my own’ relativity:

-There is relief, but there is no-one relieved.
+There is release, but there is no-one released.

 There is the path, but no wanderer is there.